fmease/lushui/tasks.md

   * have effect identifiers
 * work on case analysis (!!!)
 * modules
-  * work on order-independence and recursion
   * implement exposure lists and privacy
-  * implement namespaced constructors
-  * improve error messages of the resolver
 * advanced type inference (!!!)
 * FFI
   * add infrastructure for polymorphic foreign functions (necessary for `panic`, effects, …)
   * check for FFI-compability at foreign declarations
   * implement higher-order foreign functions
 * fix all the bugs related to substitutions (!!!)
-* print full path on type mismatch (and the like)
 * pretty-print HIR (way fewer parens)
-* spans
-  * span information for type errors (very likely needs a second error type)
-* pass a context to more and more functions containing command line arguments, source map and stuff
-* fix let/in (parsing)
 * fix the ugly functions in the parser which lead to bad error messages
 * indentation
   * allow indentation by a multiple of 4 (e.g. 8), the parser should handle invalid stuff